Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Problem Definition

 \section{Problem Definition}

-Visualization recommendation is a new research area that helps individuals and organizations effectively communicate complex data through visual aids like infographics and charts.
-It is a relatively new and potentially disruptive area of research that aims to solve the problem of transforming data into information at scale in the current data-flooding scenario.
+Agnostic Visualization recommendation is a relatively new and potentially disruptive area of research that aims to solve the problem of transforming data into information \textit{at scale} in the current data-flooding scenario.
 Due to its novelty, a precise definition of this task and its objectives has not yet been provided in the current literature.

+In general terms, we can define a visual recommender as a system that takes in input a tabular dataset $\mathcal{D}$ of $n$ columns (features) and suggests a set of perceptually effective charts (visualizations), highlighting relevant and insightful feature relationships in $\mathcal{D}$.
+State-of-the-art VRSs reduce the complexity of the task by providing the system with explicit knowledge of design rules and/or additional input specifications, such as the type of plots, the input variables on the plot axes, etc. The challenging task of A-VRSs is to fully mimic the capabilities of a human analyst who attempts to discover and illustrate relevant relationships among the data variables.
+They can therefore be considered, at least in perspective, as a form of Artificial General Intelligence (AGI) \cite{AGI}.
+Although a visual recommender of these capabilities is desired, most current A-VRSs try to solve a slightly simpler problem over a smaller set of features, as formalized in the following definition: